Seafood-Globalization-Lab/GitHub_Workflow/GitHub_Desktop_Instructions.md

 To get the most up to date code and data living in the repository, GitHub has a feature called "Pull".
 This will 'pull' all the changes made in the remote copy of the repository into your local computer copy of the repository.

+**Note:** ALWAYS pull changes before working on any files in your local repository.

 1. Open GitHub Desktop
 2. Navigate and click the Current Repository drop down (on the top right hand side)
 <br><img alt="Navigate to current repo drop down" src="imgs/current_repo_drop_down.png" width="300"><br>